Ohin-Kyuu/py-ecg-monitor/README.md

 - `batch_size`: Number of samples to process at once (Default: `10`).

 - Other filter params for detailed, lookup `config.py`

+## Arduino Setup
+Copy the `src/main.cpp` to your Arduino Project.
+Build & Upload to your Arduino Board.

 ## License